On the role of higher-order interactions towards first synchronization time: Summary Discussions

-This paper investigates the impact of higher-order interactions on the transient phase of emergent phenomena arising from the collective dynamics of high-dimensional complex-networked dynamical systems.
-In particular, it focuses on interactions that range from triadic to hexadic, in addition to pairwise interactions, in the Kuramoto model, the effects of which are quantified via the FST.
-To achieve this, first, the evolution equation for the order-parameter dynamics in the thermodynamic limit is obtained using the well–known Ott–Antonsen ansatz.
-The resulting differential equation is then integrated over suitable limits to obtain an analytical expression for the FST.
-However, given its complicated mathematical form, the expression for the FST can only be computed numerically and is demonstrated to accurately capture how quickly the median dynamics, computed over many different independent realizations, converge to steady-state synchronization.
-This validates both the analytical and numerical methodologies and enables a systematic characterization of the role of higher-order interactions on transient dynamics.
+Working in the framework of a globally coupled and deterministic Kuramoto model, this paper investigates the effects of higher-order interactions on synchronization dynamics, with a particular focus on quantifying the transient phase.
+By assuming an infinitely large ensemble of oscillators having Cauchy-distributed natural frequencies, the reduced dynamics are obtained using the Ott-Antonsen ansatz.
+The resulting differential equation is then integrated over suitable limits to obtain an expression for the FST.
+Considering its complicated form, it is subsequently evaluated numerically for parameter values in the monostable synchronous regime and shown to capture how quickly the median dynamics, computed over many independent realizations of the system equations, converge to the steady state.

-Subsequent numerical simulations highlight that, for a constant order of interaction, increasing the magnitude of either pairwise or higher-order coupling strength leads to a faster transition to the steady state, as captured by the reduction in the value of the FST.
-In contrast, increasing the interaction order beyond the pairwise case, keeping the other system parameters fixed, yields nontrivial behavior.
-Specifically, increasing the interaction order from pairwise to triadic leads to a faster transition to the steady state.
-However, further increasing the interaction order to tetradic, pentadic, and hexadic produces a monotonic reduction in the transition rate, which may even drop below the pairwise case in certain parameter regimes.
-All these findings are further corroborated by time-series plots of the median order parameter dynamics, obtained through numerical simulation of the governing equations, and are shown to be in good agreement.
-Taken together, the results indicate that higher-order interactions not only shape collective behavior but also regulate the timescale over which it unfolds.
+The obtained results highlight that, for triadic interactions, increasing the magnitude of either pairwise or higher-order coupling strength leads to a faster approach to the steady state.
+In contrast, increasing the interaction order beyond the pairwise case, while keeping the other system parameters fixed, yields nontrivial behavior.
+Specifically, increasing from pairwise to triadic leads to a faster transition; however, further increases to tetradic, pentadic, and hexadic orders induce progressively slower transitions, which may even fall below the pairwise case for certain parameter combinations.
+Additionally, it is also observed that, for very large orders of interaction, the transition time returns to the pairwise level.
+This can be attributed to the fact that, for higher-order interactions to contribute, the system must already be substantially synchronized.
+However, this is not achieved in the transient phase, and therefore, the system is effectively governed by only the pairwise couplings.
+Taken together, these findings provide fundamental insights into the dynamics of complex systems.